Nagasaki Japan Travel Guide

 For travelers in search of affordability and a social atmosphere.

-For high-end comfort and extensive services.
+For premium comfort and comprehensive services.

 Authentic Japanese experience with tatami rooms, futons, and often includes traditional multi-course meals (kaiseki) for dinner and breakfast.

-Accommodations in historic areas like Minami-Yamate have an unique local feel and architectural charm.
+Properties in historic areas like Minami-Yamate have an unique local feel and architectural charm.
 Research smaller, independent properties for character.

 ¥2,500 - ¥5,000 (dorm)